tapis-project/documentation/source/technical/systems.rst

 Correctly defining the system attribute *rootDir* is critical because it serves as an effective root directory when referencing file paths through the Tapis Files or Jobs services.
-All paths are relative to this directory when using Files to list, copy, move, mkdir, etc. When creating a system there are certain restrictions For this attribute that should be kept in mind:
+All paths are relative to this directory when using Files to list, copy, move, mkdir, etc. When creating a system there are certain restrictions for this attribute that should be kept in mind:

 * Once a system is created, *rootDir* may not be updated.
 Contact support to request a change.